Treatment Discussion Guide: How to Open a Dialogue with Your Physician

-- What are the expected side effects and risk factors with X form of treatment?
+- What are the expected side effects and risk factors associated with different treatment options?

 - What are the chances that I will suffer from complications during or after treatment?

-- Should we consider laparoscopic or robot-assisted prostatectomy?
+- Should laparoscopic or robot-assisted prostatectomy be considered?

 - Which kinds of radiation therapy would treat my cancer best?